MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 If there are AI Builder credits allocated or available at organization (tenant) level, compare the amount with the [AI Builder consumption report](administer-consumption-report.md).
 Then [allocate more capacity](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) eventually by [purchasing the AI Builder add-on](credit-management.md#get-entitlement-to-ai-builder-credits).

+### I have seeded credits.
+How many add-ons should I buy to cover my need?

+Credits coming from the AI Builder add-on (1,000,000 credits per add-on) and credits coming from licenses with seeded capacity (like Power Automate premium, which brings 5,000 credits) are gathered at the tenant level.
+They represent your entitlement.

+**Example 1**

+1 add-on + 5 power automate premium license gives 1,000,000+5*5,000 = 1,025,000 credits that you can assign and consume in any scenario.

+**Example 2**

+You have a scenario with 32,000 receipts to process each month with receipt processing.

+32,000 receipts require 32 credits per receipt (exact rates are in the [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130)), so you have 1,024,000 credits.

+> [!NOTE]
+> The [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/) doesn’t give the exact number of AI Builder credits.
+It gives the number of add-ons, which is needed to cover the need.
+Here, it proposes to buy two (2) add-ons (2,000,000 credits) to cover the 1,024,000 credits.

+Supposing you own 5 automate premium licenses, you're covered with a single addon:

+1 add-on + 5 power automate premium license = 1,025,000 credits , which is greater than your estimated consumption ( 1,024,000 credits).

 ### Where can I see credit usage for this month?

 Overall organization (tenant) level credit consumption is available in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) in the **Resources** > **Capacity** > **Summary** tab.